IvanIZ/ivaniz.github.io/research.md

 ## Skill Chaining for Interactive Navigation (*Work in Progress*)
 <img style="float: right; padding-left:20px;" src="/assets/skill_learning_demo1.png"  width="400" height="225">

 This ongoing project explores the use of generative models to enable long-horizon skill chaining for interactive mobile robot tasks in cluttered environments.
 The focus is on improving generalizability and robustness in skill composition under uncertainty.
-In particular, it investigates how learned skill priors and temporal abstractions can be leveraged to plan meaningful multi-step behaviors in cluterred scenes.
-This direction contributes toward scalable and adaptive robot behavior generation in real-world, interaction-rich navigation settings.
+Specifically, we investigate how learned skill priors and temporal abstractions can be leveraged to generate meaningful multi-step behaviors, and how execution-time uncertainty from environmental constraints and clutteredness can be anticipated and handled gracefully.
+This direction aims to enable scalable and adaptive robot behavior generation in real-world, interaction-rich navigation settings.

 <p style="margin-top: 40px;"></p>
 ---